Rome opera hires Gatti, who lost job over #metoo allegations

 Fuortes lauded Gatti's "extraordinary artistic career" as well as the "reciprocal establishment of trust he has nurtured with the orchestra and the chorus."

-Earlier this year, the Royal Concertgebouw Orchestra said it had ended its affiliation with Gatti as chief conductor in the wake of a Washington Post story in which the conductor was "accused of inappropriate behavior."
+Earlier this year, the Concertgebouw said ended its affiliation with Gatti as chief conductor in the wake of a Washington Post story in which the conductor was "accused of inappropriate behavior."
 It also cited reports from women who came forward after the article's publication.
 The orchestra said the developments "irreparably damaged the relationship of trust between the orchestra and the chief conductor."

 The Milan-born Gatti has in the past been principal conductor of Rome's Orchestra Dell'Accademia Nazionale di Santa Cecilia and chief conductor of London's Royal Philharmonic Orchestra.